olga12401/postgres-azure-dbt/README.md

 ### Load data to PostgreSQL

 1. Go to DBeaver.
-If you din't have, install it.
+If you don't have, install it.
 2. Open DBeaver
 3. Click on  - >  to Database - > New Database Connection.
 4. Select ```PostgreSQL``` from the list of database drivers and click ```Next```.